stackbit-projects/remarkable-broccoli-b8e30/content/pages/index.md

     image: /images/6.jpg
     image_alt: App preview
     title: We build AI products
-    content: >-
+    content: >
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      Artificial Intelligence is here to stay.
+Cygence is leading it in the right direction.
     actions:
       - label: Learn More
         url: /features